Redawt/f4-frost-guide/narrowlo.md

 #### 9. Frost Cell Fixes (FCF)
 {: .hili}

-No other files should come after the FCF .esp files, except very special mods (mods that regenerate precombines/previs related things).
-Two exception to this rule are the Satellite Worldmap mod (SatelliteWorldMap.esp), and Item Sorter patches like Complex Sorter patches from xEdit.
-These two exceptions must be loaded after the FCF files.
+No other files should come after the FCF .esp files, except very special mods (mods that regenerate precombines/previs related things, see rule 10).
 If you don't follow these rules, bad things will happen!
 The FCF_Main.esp and FCF_Previsibines.esp must come first, and in the same order as below.
 After those two plugins all other FCF plugins must be loaded.

 - FCF_Main.esp
 - FCF_Previsibines.esp
 - (Other FCF patches)

+#### 10. Exceptions to rule 9.
+If you use the following plugins, they need to be loaded after FCF.
+Keep in mind that this list is not complete.
+These mods either have speciall cell headers that can be savely loaded after FCF, or provide their own precombines/previs data which needs to overwrite FCF.
+If you use a sorting mod, make sure to let it generate a sorting plugin for your load order specifically, and load it after all other plugins.

+- PLI_USAF_Satellite_Station_Olivia.esp
+- PLI_USAF_Olivia FROSTified.esp
+- Vivid Waters.esp
+- Synthesis.esp
+- SatelliteWorldMap.esp
+- FOLIP - Before Generation.esp
+- (Auto-Generated Itrem Sorting Mod plugin)

 ##### This is the end of the load order
 {: .hili}